-Form Based, Codes regulate development to achieve a specific physical form, and where associated with redevelopment - oftentimes emphasize needed improvements to the public realm, building and parking placement, increasing sustainability by reducing sprawl and other negative growth trends, while streamlining development approval processes, among many other positive factors.
-These codes are becoming more and more prevalent, with public, industry and governmental support as evidenced by market trends in new development, industry support from entities such as the Urban Land Institute, and by either new social experiments taking the initiative to demand sustainable development.
+Form Based Codes regulate development to achieve a specific physical form, and where associated with redevelopment - oftentimes emphasize needed improvements to the public realm, building and parking placement, increasing sustainability by reducing sprawl and other negative growth trends, while streamlining development approval processes, among many other positive factors.
+These codes are becoming more and more prevalent, with public, industry and governmental support as evidenced by market trends in new development, industry support from entities such as the Urban Land Institute, and by either new social experiments such as green building tax credit incentives to local governments taking the initiative to demand sustainable development.

-As evidenced in the Florida Congress for the New Urbanism publication of "A Guidebook to New Urbanism in Florida 2005", there are have been many such projects completed, with hundreds in the pipeline, all enabled by the establishment of Form Based Codes similar or infill/redevelopment plans.
+As evidenced in the Florida Congress for the New Urbanism publication of "A Guidebook to New Urbanism in Florida 2005", there are have been many such projects completed, with hundreds in the pipeline, all enabled by the of establishment Form Based Codes ٥r infill/redevelopment plans.
 It is also important to note that South Florida is the home of several high profile and successful planning firms whose primary focus includes the practice of developing Form Based Codes or sustainable developments, such as the firms of Duany Plater-Zyberk and Company, the Renaissance Group, and Dover, Kohl and Partners, among many others.
 Worth noting, for years the Treasure Coast Regional Planning Council (TCRPC) has promoted and marketed sustainable development, as outlined in the TCRPC Strategic Regional Policy Plan.
 Lastly, as evidenced by prior Form Based